-Post graduate medical education in the country is regulated by Medical Council of India (MCI).
+Medical Council of India (MCI) regulates post graduate medical education in the country.
 The regulations postulated by MCI are referred to as “The Postgraduate Medical Education Regulations 2000.”

-The duration of post graduate medical education for degree courses, like Master of Surgery (MS) course, will be of three years.
+Duration - Post graduate medical education degree courses, like Master of Surgery (MS), will have a duration of three years

-A modular approach is recommended to achieve systemic exposure to different sub-specialties of a discipline.
+Approach - To achieve systemic exposure to different sub-specialties of a discipline a modular approach is recommended

 Practical and clinical skills